MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-gp-configure-companies.md

 You don't have to make any changes on this page.
 However, we do recommend that you review the default settings.
 If you're satisfied with the default settings, you can close the page and continue the migration process.

-## Configure the migration globally
+## Configure migration globally

 The steps in this section configure the data migration globally for all companies that you chose to migrate cloud migration setup.
 If you're migrating more than one company, you can specify the [configuration on a per-company basis](#configure-data-migration-per-company).

 1. Set the dimensions.

-   Select the **Set All Dimensions** to assign dimensions for all companies.
+   Select the **Set All Dimensions** action to assign dimensions for all companies.
 Then select the two segments from Dynamics GP that want to use as the global dimensions in Business Central.
 The remaining segments are automatically set up as shortcut dimensions.
 [Learn more about dimensions in Business Central](/dynamics365/business-central/finance-dimensions).

 1. Choose the modules to migrate.

    Use the **Modules** section to choose the specific modules you want to migrate data from to Business Central.
 By default, all modules are selected for migration.
 If you don't want to migrate data for a module, turn off its switch.
 For example, if you don't want to migrate data for payables, turn off the **Payables** switch.
 In this case, the **Open Sales Orders** switch is automatically turned off because the open sales orders module relies on vendors, which are part of the payables module.

+   If you-re migrating the Remember to set the
 1. Choose whether to migrate master data only for modules.

    Use the **Master data only** section to specify those modules for which you only want to migrate master data.
 For example, if you only want to migrate bank information and bank transactions, turn on the **Bank** switch.